realpython/python-guide/docs/writing/style.rst

 Check if variable equals a constant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You don't need to explicitly compare a value to True, or None, or 0 - you can
+You don't need to explicitly compare a value to :py:const:`True`, or :py:const:`None`, or :py:const:`0` - you can
-just add it to the if statement.
+just add it to the :py:keyword:`if` statement.
 See `Truth Value Testing
 <http://docs.python.org/library/stdtypes.html#truth-value-testing>`_ for a
 list of what is considered false.